-To make ahead of time: Frosting can be made 2-3 days in advance.
-Cover tightly or store in an airtight container and transfer to the refrigerator.
-When you’re ready to use it, remove from the refrigerator, bring to room temperature, and mix well before frosting cupcakes/cakes.
+Once the frosting is ready, cover it tightly or store in an airtight container and transfer to the refrigerator.
+When you’re ready to use it, remove it from the refrigerator, bring to room temperature, and mix well before frosting cupcakes/cakes.

-How to freeze the frosting: Frosting will also freeze well for 2-3 months in a freezer bag/container.
-Thaw overnight in the refrigerator, then bring to room temperature and mix well before frosting cupcakes/cakes.
+This chocolate frosting will freeze well for 2 to 3 months in a freezer bag or container.
+Thaw overnight in the refrigerator, then bring it to room temperature and mix well before frosting cupcakes/cakes.

 - Make sure that your butter is at room temperature before getting started.
 This will ensure a much creamier frosting!